Private Prosecutions

 If it appears that the case might be one that the CPS should take over, the private prosecutor should be asked to pass the evidence and other documents to the CPS so that a decision whether the prosecution should be taken over can be made.
 The police should also be asked if they have information or evidence that would assist.

-Sometimes the papers will not contain enough evidence or information for the CPS to be able to decide whether or not to take over the prosecution.
+Sometimes there will not be enough evidence or information for the CPS to be able to decide whether or not to take over the prosecution.
 If this happens, the CPS will ask the police to investigate the case if it seems that further investigation is necessary.

 However, the CPS cannot direct the police to carry out an investigation.
 If the police do not immediately agree to investigate, the reviewing lawyer should give the police up to 14 days in which to inform the CPS whether they will investigate.